scothew/s3management/lab3/README.md

 There are two ways that you can use CloudWatch with Amazon S3.

 * **Daily Storage Metrics for Buckets** - This features provides details on the storage utilization on the bucket level.
-More speficically, you will be able to get details on the average amount of data stored in a buckets in bytes and total number of objects stored in a bucket.
-The storage metrics are available for STANDARD storage class, STANDARD_IA storage class, ONEZONE_IA, Reduced Redundancy Storage (RRS) storage class and Glacier (GLACIER) storage class.This feature is turned ON by default and is reported daily with no additional charge.
+More specifically, you will be able to get details on the average amount of data stored in a buckets in bytes and total number of objects stored in a bucket.
+The storage metrics are available for STANDARD storage class, STANDARD_IA storage class, ONEZONE_IA, Reduced Redundancy Storage (RRS) storage class and Glacier (GLACIER) storage class.
+This feature is ON by default and is reported daily with no additional charge.

 * **Request metrics** - CloudWatch request metrics for Amazon S3, lets you quickly identify and act on operational issues by providing 1-minute Cloudwatch metrics at the Amazon S3 bucket-level, by default.
 Cloudwatch request metrics for the objects in a bucket will be available by creating **metric configurations** for a bucket.
 You can also define a filter for the metrics collected using a shared prefix or object tags, allowing you to align metrics filters to specific business applications, workflows, or internal organizations.